Chris Fall, Ph.D.

 Vice President, Applied Sciences

 Chris Fall is vice president for applied sciences.
-He leads core research and development in emerging technology domains including quantum computing, material science, synthetic biology, and space.
-He directs the Clinical Insights Innovation Cell and five MITRE Labs innovation centers spanning life, physical, and health sciences; transportation; economics; acquisition; and enterprise strategy.
-Fall also leads over 1,100 engineers, scientists, analysts, clinicians, and strategists in solving critical scientific challenges for our nation.
+He leads core research and development in emerging technology domains, including quantum computing, material science, synthetic biology, and space.
+He oversees five MITRE Labs innovation centers spanning life, physical, and health sciences; transportation; economics; acquisition; and enterprise strategy.
+These groups include more than 1,100 engineers, scientists, analysts, clinicians, and strategists solving critical scientific challenges for our nation.

 Prior to his tenure at the Department of Energy, Fall spent seven years at the Office of Naval Research (ONR) in several senior management roles, including acting chief scientist.
 While on detail from ONR, Fall served for three years across two administrations in the White House Office of Science and Technology Policy, as assistant director for defense programs and then as acting lead for the National Security and International Affairs Division.

-Fall also serves in advisory or board roles with the Sanford Underground Research Facility Foundation of the South Dakota Science and Technology Authority, the K3 Council of the Japan Society, the Center for Strategic and International Studies, and the Council on Strategic Risks.
+He also serves in advisory or board roles with the Sanford Underground Research Facility Foundation and the South Dakota Science and Technology Authority, Oak Ridge Associated Universities, the Japan Society, the Center for Strategic and International Studies, and the Council on Strategic Risks.

-Fall holds a doctorate in neuroscience and bachelor’s degree in mechanical engineering from the University of Virginia.
-He also holds an MBA from Northwestern University's Kellogg School of Management.
+Fall earned a Ph.D. in neuroscience and a bachelor’s degree in mechanical engineering from the University of Virginia, as well as an MBA from Northwestern University’s Kellogg School of Management.